gustamorim/gustamorim/README.md

 ### Hello there 👋

-- 📫 How to reach me:
-*Deo#0001* on Discord  💀

-- ⚡ Fun fact: Call me Deo

 <!--
 **gustamorim/gustamorim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.